 - We store all of our garments in a warehouse; as most pieces are white tees we have to store them in garment bags to ensure they stay crisp in colour.
 We use 100% compostable and biodegradable garment bags.
 The bags are thermoplastic and plasticiser-free, made using natural potato starch and they disintegrate in industrial compost units in less than 90 days.

-- We wrap all orders up in our branded tissue paper.
+- Where we wrap our orders up in our branded tissue paper.
 All of the ink used is soy-based and the tissue is acid free and FSC Certified.
 With every new batch of tissue paper that arrives, we plant a tree in Brazil.

 - All orders are dispatched in plain eco-friendly alternatives to poly-mailing bags.
 They're made from sugar cane and are carbon neutral.
 They're from a sustainable source and are fully recyclable.